Spatially Resolved Properties of Extraplanar Diffuse Ionized Gas in NGC$\,$3511 and NGC$\,$3513

 Next, we examine the line-of-sight velocity as a function of position along S1 and S2, which are displayed in the top and bottom panels of Figure~\ref{fig:velocity_curve_3511}, respectively.
 The center of the galaxy is defined as the position where the rotation curve exhibits the steepest slope.
 We show S1 velocities as a function of galactocentric radius ($R$), and note that S2 crosses S1 at $R\,=\,2.8$ kpc.
 Since the galaxy is moderately inclined ($i\,=\,74.5^{\circ}$), we define the projected distance away from the disk plane in S2 ``$z_{\text{proj}}$'' to make a distinction from the intrinsic height ($z$) above the disk plane.
 In the top panel, we observe a clear difference in radial velocity between the narrow and broad components.
 This difference, $\Delta \rm V$, is shown as a function of $R$ below the rotation curve.
 The broad component is moving at a lower speed than the narrow or single component.
 The observed velocity lag ranges from $\Delta\,\rm V\,=\,0$ \kms to 70 \kms in projection, with a median value of $\langle\Delta\,\rm V\rangle\,=\,34$ \kms.
-A rotational velocity lag is characteristic of eDIG, with typical values of $\approx 10 - 50$ km s$^{-1}$ kpc$^{-1}$ measured in edge-on galaxies \citep[e.g.,][]{Heald06,Heald06b,Heald07,Bizyaev2017}.
+A rotational velocity lag is characteristic of extraplanar gas, with typical values of $\approx 10 - 20$ km s$^{-1}$ kpc$^{-1}$ measured in both ionized and neutral phases in both edge-on and moderately inclined galaxies \citep[e.g.,][]{Heald06,Heald06b,Heald07,Bizyaev2017, Oosterloo2007,Gentile2013,Marasco2019}.

-Due to the $n_{e}^{2}$ dependence of $I(H\alpha)$, we expect that the eDIG signal in NGC\,3511 is dominated by gas that is close to the disk ($|z| \lesssim 1$ kpc), and thus a lag as large as $\Delta \rm V = 70$ km s$^{-1}$ somewhat exceeds expectations (note that the inclination correction for rotational velocity is negligible for NGC\,3511.).
+Due to the $n_{e}^{2}$ dependence of $I(H\alpha)$, we expect that the eDIG signal in NGC\,3511 is dominated by gas that is close to the disk ($|z| \lesssim 1$ kpc), and thus a lag as large as $\Delta \rm V = 70$ km s$^{-1}$ somewhat exceeds expectations (note that the inclination correction for rotational velocity is negligible for NGC\,3511).
 It is possible that blueshifted outflows contribute to the radial velocities, as hinted at by the somewhat larger values of $\Delta \rm V$ on the receding side of the galaxy than on the approaching side (see the top panel of Figure~\ref{fig:velocity_curve_3511}).
 We also observe evidence of outflows in S2, as shown in the bottom panel of Figure~\ref{fig:velocity_curve_3511}, where the velocity of the broad component is distinct and blue-shifted from the narrow component.